AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 MNEMONIC="(Your secret recovery phase)"
 ```

-We can find our secret recovery phase for our account in the Metamask by going through **Settings**, **Security & Privacy**, and then **Reveal Secret Recovery Phrase**.
+You can find your secret recovery phase for your account in Metamask by navigating to **Settings**, **Security & Privacy**, and then **Reveal Secret Recovery Phrase**.

 ---

 ### Step 4: Deployment

-Finally, we have everything ready and we can compile the smart contract we made:
+Finally, we have everything ready.
+Let's compile the smart contract we made:

 ```bash
 truffle compile